theolujay/vmlc-backend/docs/api-documentation.md

 ```
 https://vmlc-api.onrender.com/v1/
 ```
 All endpoints are relative to this base URL.
-List of endpoints available at `root/` endpoint.
+A discoverable list of endpoints is available at the `root/` endpoint.

 ---

 ## Authentication
-The API uses JWT (JSON Web Tokens) for authentication with two-tier security:
+The API uses JWT (JSON Web Tokens) for authentication, complemented by API Key authentication for specific public endpoints.

 ### API Key Authentication (Public Endpoints)
 Required for registration and login endpoints: